sfu-bigdata/bd-glossary/Glossary.md

 TODO: Collect and [aggregations](#aggregation) and [transformations](#data-transformations) summarize.... [#operations](#operations) [#lesson-07](#lesson-07)

+### Heatmap

+A heat map (or heatmap) is a data [visualization](#visualization) technique that shows magnitude of a phenomenon as color in two dimensions.
+The variation in color may be by hue or intensity, giving obvious visual cues to the reader about how the phenomenon is clustered or varies over space. [#lesson-09](#lesson-09)

 ### Histogram

 A histogram is a graphical representation that organizes a group of data points into user-specified ranges.
 Similar in appearance to a bar graph, the histogram condenses a data series into an easily interpreted [#visualization](#visualization) by taking many data points and grouping them into logical, ordered ranges or bins. [#data-analysis](#data-analysis) [#lesson-05](#lesson-05)